AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/publications.md

 <br>

-**Empirical Robustness Analysis of Learning to Incentivize Other Self-Interested Agents** *Published in in Proceedings of the Conference of Computational Science and Computational Intelligence (CSCI 2022), 2022*
+**Empirical Robustness Analysis of Learning to Incentivize Other Self-Interested Agents** *Published in in Proceedings of the Conference of Computational Science and Computational Intelligence (CSCI), 2022*

 <img style="float: right;" src="/images/big_all.png" width='400'>